0tist/0tist.github.io/_posts/2021-12-04-setting-up-dlc.md

 	- To verify the aforementioned installation look for `libcudnn.so.8.3.1` or similar named file in `/usr/lib/x86_64-linux-gnu`.
 - Now `cd` into all the `cuda*/lib64` folder in `/usr/local/`
 	- For example: `/usr/local/cuda-11/lib64`
-- and enter the following command
+- And enter the following command
 ```
 sudo ln -s /usr/lib/x86_64-linux-gnu/libcudnn.so.8.3.1 libcudnn.so.8
 sudo ln -s /usr/lib/x86_64-linux-gnu/libcudnn.so.8.3.1 libcudnn.so